MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/slider.md

 [![Basic Slider Code](slider-images/BasicSliderCode.png "Basic Slider Code")](slider-images/BasicSliderCode-Large.png#lightbox)

 The second `Label` displays the text "(uninitialized)" until the `Slider` is manipulated, which causes the first `ValueChanged` event to be fired.
-Notice that the number of decimal places that are displayed is different for the three platforms.
+Notice that the number of decimal places that are displayed is different for each platform.
 These differences are related to the platform implementations of the `Slider` and are discussed later in this article in the section [Platform implementation differences](#implementations).

 ### Creating a Slider in XAML